babinns/babinns/README.md

 - 👋 Hi, I’m @babinns
-- 👀 I’m interested in backend  and Data Analysis
+- 👀 I’m interested in backend development
 - 🌱 I’m currently learning Javascript with NodeJS
 - 💞️ I’m looking to collaborate on innovating projects
 - 📫 How to reach me barbaranl.business@hotmail.com